qianghu-huber/VARFVV_Dataset/README.md

 ## Description

-We have uploaded 12 datasets, including playing baksetball, boxing, singing, and more.
-The datasets are as follows:
+We have uploaded 12 scenes in our dataset, including playing baksetball, boxing, singing, and more.
+The scenes as follows:

-- 20191231_kuanian
+- Kuanian_New_Year
-- A_Basketball_Player
+- Basketball_Player
-- A_Broadcast_Gymnast
+- Gymnastics_Performance
-- A_Dancer
+- Dance_Performance
-- badminton
+- Badminton_Match
-- basketball
+- Basketball_Game
-- basketball_2
+- Street_Basketball
-- box_2
+- Boxing_Match
-- dance2_2
+- Cultural_Dance
-- dance3_2
+- Modern_Dance
 - Skipping_Rope
-- wushu
+- Wushu_Demonstration

 ## Citation